 To determine whether a house is aluminum wired, the wires which deliver electricity to the power sockets and smaller appliances (not the fridge) need to be checked.
-If you notice any change in temperature of sockets or sparks coming from the socket, strange smells or anything particularly odd such as lights blowing quite often, then there could be a problem with aluminum wiring.
-Though, often there are no warning signs before a house fire caused by aluminum wiring.
+If you can determine if you have aluminum wiring if you notice:

-To remove virtually all the risk caused by aluminum wiring in a house, all the connections between copper and aluminum wires need to be found and altered.
-Both the copper and aluminum wires need to be cleaned to remove any oxidant remaining on them.
-This is quite a time-consuming process, even in a normal sized house and it is very important to ensure that each and every connection is modified.
-For this reason, it is recommended to consult a professional.
+All the connections between copper and aluminum wires must be found and altered.
+In addition, both the copper and aluminum wires need to be cleaned to remove any remaining oxidant.
+Aluminum wiring is a hazard to buildings and homes.
+That’s why it’s so essential to retrofit it.
+For this reason, it’s best to contact a professional.